CodeAmend/womans-world-cup-by-country/README.md

 * What are source maps?
 Are these useful for this project?
 * Webpack dev server does not compile less
-* Why use Redux Thunk or Saga for such a simple request!?
+* Why use Redux Thunk or Saga for such a simple request?
-  * It seems that the API returns a 500 error first then returns JSON
-  * Maybe we need to handle responses or promises or wait for second response
+  * Why not use redux promise?

 > PROBLEMS